Even in a world beyond 2020, cities mean socialising.

 Either Bea or Xabi will take you to the same bars they would go with their cuadrilla, the group of friends you meet weekly to go out for a drink and pintxos.
 After a couple of stops along the famous Estafeta street, where the running of the bulls takes place, you might even convince Xabi to entertain you with memories from the many years he ran in front of the bulls in his younger days.

-If we can tempt you into some pintxos bar hopping, it's easily weaved into any Basque holiday you might do with us.
+If we can tempt you into some pintxos bar hopping, it's easily weaved into any Basque vacation you might do with us.

 We are one of the first UK travel companies to be certified B Corp – regarded by The Independent as the premier sustainability certification, and described by Which?as "meeting the highest standards of social and environmental performance".